AlgyJr/ios_guides/Scroll-View-Guide.md

 3. Finally you must set constraints to determine the size of the actual subviews containing the scrollable content.
-**These constraints cannot depend on the edges of the scroll view**&mdash;since as we just saw, then they would be interpreted as constraints on the content size.
-It is typical here to set a fixed size for a single main scrollable subview and place other views inside this subview.
+**These constraints cannot depend on the edges of the scroll view**&mdash;since as we just saw, they would then be interpreted as constraints on the content size.
+It is typical here to set a fixed size for a single main scrollable subview and to place other views inside this subview.

 A comprehensive discussion of this topic can be found [here](https://developer.apple.com/library/ios/technotes/tn2154/_index.html).